OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-20.md

 Even a child is known by their actions, whether their conduct is pure and right.

 ## Proverbs 20:12
-Ears that hear and eyes that see— the Lord has made them both.
+The ability to hear and see— both are crafted by the Lord.

 ## Proverbs 20:13
 Do not love sleep, or you will grow poor; open your eyes, and you will have food to spare.